Muhammad-Hussain456/Application-of-ICT/03_ComputerComponents-I.md

 - It **receives the plug**

 **Examples**
-- USB port on a laptop
 - Ethernet port on a router
+- USB port on a laptop/mobile
 - Audio jack on a phone

 **Other Related Terms**